dcardosomr-cmd/Google_ADS_analysis/README.md

 ## What campaigns should we focus on?

+Overall we should focous on search campaings as it is the type of campaing that is the most profitable, althouhg we should not disregard the performance max but we should adapt the budget

 ### Does number of campaigns increase revenue?

-**No.** The data shows the opposite.
+**No.** it exactly the opposite.
 The year with the most campaigns produced the worst returns.
 Reducing campaigns in 2025 improved ROAS.
 More campaigns means more budget dilution, not more revenue.

 ### What campaign type performs better?